bkhan98/eng_110devops/day3/README.md

 ## AWS Security - Keys - IAM role:
 An IAM role is an IAM identity that you can create in your account that has specific permissions.
 An IAM role is similar to an IAM user, in that it is an AWS identity with permission policies that determine what the identity can and cannot do in AWS.

+## Availability zones (why we need 3 instead of 1):
+* An availability zone is a logical data center in a region available for use by any AWS customer.
+Each zone in a region has redundant and separate power, networking and connectivity to reduce the likelihood of two zones failing simultaneously.

+High availability: